 4. The return policy and exchange with other products give an additional advantage.

-5. Control your ads which can appear as unreliable for the customer.
+5. Control your ads which can appear unreliable to the customer.

 Offer multiple payment options:

-1. Offering the customers multiple payment options makes them easy to make payment.
+1. Offering customers multiple payment options makes them easy to make payments.